Anne de Graville: Early life

 It is said that she was very beautiful with blond hair and dark eyes.
-She had a beautiful singing voice for which she was celebrated at court.:54-56.
+She had a beautiful singing voice for which she was celebrated at court.

 Marriage

 Around 1507, Pierre de Balsac d'Entragues, the son of Robert de Balsac and cousin to Anne on her mother's side, fell in love with her.
 He arranged a kidnapping (apparently with her consent) from the Chateau de Marcoussis.
 They married secretly, around 1508.
 Because of her marriage, Anne incurred her father’s disappointment and wrath; he sued the couple, leading to lengthy lawsuits and disinheritance.
 The chaplain of Louis de Graville intervened to reconcile Anne with her father in return for a renunciation of her inheritance, a fixed sum of money and an annual pension.
-At her father’s death in 1516 she sued the estate and regained her third of the inheritance after her father’s death.
+At her father’s death in 1516 she sued the estate and regained the right to her third of the inheritance after her father’s death.
 After 1518 Anne and Pierre were awarded their part of her father’s possessions, including domains in Normandy and central France, a grand house in Paris, and most importantly, a large portion of Louis Malet de Graville’s extensive library, which she would further develop with her own acquisitions.

 Life at Court

 Not long after her marriage, Anne de Graville served at the court of Queen Claude of France, eldest daughter of Louis XII and Anne of Brittany; Claude became the wife of the future Francis I in 1514, the year before he ascended the throne.
-Anne was likely as her dame d'honneur.
+Anne was likely her dame d'honneur.
 Queen Claude's court was notable for its austere and respectable modes of life which contrasted with the promiscuous ways of her husband.
-She created and dedicated several texts to the queen during her tenure there, from 1515-1524.
+She created and dedicated several texts to the queen during her tenure there, from 1515 to 1524.

 After the death of the Queen Claude in 1524, Anne moved to her husband's estates to raise her family.
 During this time she became a confidant of Francis I's sister, princess and poet Marguerite de Navarre.
 Like the princess, Anne became interested in religious reform and even sheltered several Reformation exiles.